Two 50-minute small-group discussions twice per week

 ITALIC on Instagram

-ITALIC is an arts-minded, residence-based academic program for first year students.
+ITALIC (Immersion in the ARTS: Living in Culture) is an arts-minded, residence-based academic program for first year students.
 Using art as the frame for discussing big ideas, frosh who participate in this yearlong academic program will be part of a tight-knit community, living together, attending classes, and making art in Stern Hall’s Burbank House residence.

 ITALIC is built around a series of big questions about the historical, critical, and practical purposes of art.
 The yearlong experience also fosters close exchanges between students and faculty, guest artists and scholars outside of class over meals, in hands-on arts-making workshops, and on excursions to arts events.